Can I claim Medicare rebates for counselling?

 Our practice was originally established to support Lives Lived Well’s Mirikai Recovery Centre—a live-in rehabilitation service for people experiencing problems with addiction and mental health.

-Originally the practice was known as Banjara Medical Centre – the word ‘Banjara’ was chosen from the local Indigenous language and means ‘good/well’.
+Originally the practice was known as Banjara Medical Centre – the word ‘Banjara’ was chosen from the local First Nations language and means ‘good/well’.

 Lives Lived Well is a growing organisation with a strong brand and services located across Queensland.
 As part of an ongoing effort to align both the image and ethos of all of our services, and improve clarity for our clients, the name of our centre was changed in 2017 to the Lives Lived Well Specialist Centre.